dahlbergba/visual-braking/readme.txt

     authors reported deceleration from 0 to -3.
 Therefore, I think the Dt scaling is not necessary in my code and was only needed in the KBB15 code because of the way their CTRNN class worked.
     >> Agents evolved with only access to one optical variable at a time.
+    >> Fixed bug where fitness history was not being recorded in the runTournaments() method.
+    >> Go through and make sure everything is well-commented.
+    >> Check on whether a flush is needed for saving checkpointed data on Carbonate.
+        >>> It is NOT, because my save() function includes my_file.close(), which automatically flushes the buffer.
+Yay foresight!(?)